KobAmoah/Employee-Management-System/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/{username}/{repo-name}?style=social)

 # Employee-Management-System
-This project investigates two data structures - linked list and array - to understand which performs better in terms of storage for the employees of a company.
+This project compares two data structures - linked list and array - to understand which performs better in terms of storage for the employees of a company.

 ## Usage